AldisiRana/GenRisk/toy_example/README.md

 The toy dataset is not real data.
 It contains real SNPs and gene info, but no real individuals.

 ## Files:

 ### Annotations file
 (filename: toy_vcf_data.tsv)

-The annotated vcf contains information about the SNPS, gene, deleteriousness score and allele frequency.
+The annotated file contains information about the SNPS, gene, deleteriousness score and allele frequency.
 It should also contain samples genotypes.
 This information is important for the calculation of the gene-based scores.

-The toy annotated vcf used in the examples can be downloaded from [here](https://uni-bonn.sciebo.de/s/4Y030Ca0AiYwPR4/download).
+### Plink binary files
+(filenames: toy_data.bed, toy_data.bim, toy_data.fam)

+The binary files contains all genotype information for the cohort.

+The annotations and binary files [here](https://uni-bonn.sciebo.de/s/Ih1Hhrf5ek8u8sa).

 ### Phenotype file
 (filename: info.pheno)